 Enjoy the picturesque landscapes of vineyards and wine-producing villages en route to Khareba Winery where you will try the local wines.
-Visit Gremi Fortress, the Chavchavadze Estate Palace in Tsinandali (a restored 19th-century style mansion), and arrive at our hotel, the Akhasheni Wine Resort where you will enjoy fine food and wine.
+Visit Gremi Fortress, the Chavchavadze Estate Palace in Tsinandali before arriving at your hotel in Akhasheni.

 Khareba's Winery - Khareba's Winery unique wine cellar is located in a tunnel carved out of the rock.
 Originally built for military purposes, today the tunnel is used to store Kakheti's finest wines.
 Kakheti is the most important wine region in Georgia in quantitative, qualitative and even historic terms.
 Almost three-quarters of the country's wine grapes are grown here, on land that has been used for viticulture for thousands of years.
 Georgia is said to be the true birthplace of wine.